 What is a fuse box?

 Your fuse box controls the performance and function of a variety of car parts, from basic headlights and dashboard illumination to more complex features like your car’s horn and parking brake.
-It functions much like the circuit breaker box inside your home.
+A fuse is a type of resistor with fairly low resistance that protects your electrical circuits from becoming overloaded, much like the fuses found in your breaker box inside your home.

 What happens when a fuse blows?